Michael D. Morgan, J.D., founder and president

 Morgan also leads change through collaboration with institutions and local governments.
 He has served as chair of several public policy task forces at the request of Cincinnati City Council, including the Historic Building Loss Task Force, which improved the city’s historic preservation policies; the Charter Review Task Force, which led to notable improvements to Cincinnati’s municipal charter; as well as advocating for the creation of Cincinnati’s Board of Housing Appeals, then serving as Chair of the board for its first six years.

 Combining legal knowledge, historic research, preservation advocacy, and community engagement, Morgan is responsible for overseeing the creation of two National Register of Historic Places designations in Cincinnati, both with an unprecedented element.
 The Sohn-Mohawk district is both federally and locally designated; and Morgan drafted the local historic guidelines to become the first in the U.S. to apply visual, more user friendly, form-based code principles.
+In 2023, Cincinnati Potter’s Field became the first stand-alone, public cemetery for the indigent and unknown to be placed on the National Register.

-Michael D. Morgan is a proud graduate of Ohio University and the University of Toledo College of Law.
+Michael D. Morgan is a graduate of Ohio University and the University of Toledo College of Law.
 He has taught courses in political advocacy, urban planning law, principles of the craft brewing industry, and beer history and appreciation at the University of Cincinnati, as well as Real Estate Law at the UC College of Law.

-Due to both groundbreaking accomplishments and a gregarious, colorful nature, Morgan and his work have been featured in a number of publications and broadcasts, including Cincinnati magazine, Ohio magazine, Governing magazine, multiple articles in the Cincinnati Business CourierCincinnati Enquirer, WCPO.com, and Soapbox Media.
+Morgan and his work have been featured in a number of publications and broadcasts, including Cincinnati magazine, Ohio magazine, Cincy Magazine, Governing magazine, multiple articles in the Cincinnati Business Courier, Cincinnati Enquirer, and City Beat.
 He has made numerous broadcast appearances on radio and television, including the nationally syndicated My Haunted Hometown and internationally syndicated Underground Marvels, and he was declared one of Cincinnati’s “13 Most Interesting People” by Cincy magazine.